 Therefore confess your sins to each other and pray for each other so that you may be healed.
 The prayer of a righteous person is powerful and effective.
 (James 5:16)

-So whether you have been interceding for someone for a few weeks or for years, don’t stop praying.
+I hope that these Scriptures on intercession encourage you as you seek the Lord each day in prayer.
+Whether you have been praying for someone for a few weeks or for many years, don’t stop praying.

 Continue to strike a match and light the awesome power of God through your prayers.
 When you don’t know what to pray, trust that the Holy Spirit will intercede for you, stirring your heart with prayers and petitions from heaven above.